-We received a question recently from a reader “What will the future resale value of gold be?”
+A reader has asked “What will the future resale value of gold be?”
 Or rather what they were really getting at, what price will gold likely reach in the future?
 How do you value gold?

-They accepted we did not have a crystal ball, (that would be handy!) but were after some kind of methodology to give them a possible indication of how high the gold price could go.
+They accepted we did not have a crystal ball – although that would be handy!
+They were merely after some kind of methodology to give them a possible indication of how high the gold price could go.

-We pointed them in the direction of an old article we wrote a year or 2 back “When will you know it’s time to sell gold?”
+We pointed them in the direction of a previous article we wrote: “When will you know it’s time to sell gold?”

-This gives a number of indicators to follow to determine when it might be time to sell.
+This gives a number of indicators to follow to determine when it might be time to sell gold.

 However this article didn’t give an actual method for trying to place a value on gold.

-Just like Warren Buffett many people run into the problematic thinking that there is no way to value gold as it has no earnings and is of no productive use etc etc. And so therefore how can you place a value on it?
-The argument expounded by Buffett and others then goes that buying gold merely relies upon you finding a bigger fool to buy it off you.
+Much like Warren Buffett, many people run into the problematic thinking that there is no way to value gold.
+The argument is that gold has no earnings and is of no productive use etc etc. And so therefore how can you place a value on it?
+The argument expounded by Buffett and others, is that buying gold merely relies upon you finding a bigger fool to buy it off you.

 That’s why we like to use measures like the housing to gold ratio to look at house prices.
 As using gold can give a more accurate picture of value rather than using inflated dollars.

-This methodology starts with simply looking at the percentage backing of the dollar at the current gold price.
+This methodology starts with simply looking at the percentage gold backing of the US dollar at the current gold price.

 Simply take the dollar amount of the Federal Reserve’s total balance sheet and divide into this the current value of the Federal Reserve’s gold (supposing they still have it all!).
 See the chart below from Greshams Law.